-am really excited about this one because I really love bee products.
+am really excited about bee venom because I really love bee products.
 I love flowers,smoothies with beeswax and basically anything with honey.
+Who doesn’t?
+Until recently, however, I was unaware of its role in skincare and beauty.
 Purified bee venom claims to rejuvenate skin, repair damaged cells and prevent sun damage.
 Also, Kate Middleton supposedly uses the stuff too, so if it’s good enough for a bona fide princess, it’s good enough for me!
 There are a few products that feature bee venom, including Bee Venom Mask by Deborah Mitchell, Bee Venom Moisturizer by Rodial and New Zealand Bee Venom Serum by Wild Ferns.
 I am still on the search for one that really tingles when you put it on, because that tends to signify a high potency of bee venom.
-Supposedly it is the Bee Venom Mask by Deborah Mitchell that the UK royal family loves.
-I haven’t tried it yet as it’s not available in the US, but next time I am in the UK, I’ll definitely be picking up some to try.Oh, and in case it isn’t obvious… probably best to stay away from this one if you have an allergy to bees!
+So far…..many products, including the pricey Rodial, list bee venom as a last or near-last ingredient.
+That is not what I am looking for….Oh, and in case it isn’t obvious… probably best to stay away from this one if you have an allergy to bees!

-Snail extract (or, um, mucus) is chock full of skin-loving ingredients, like hyaluronic acid, enzymes and copper peptides, all of which are great for the skin and commonly used in beauty products (albeit usually from other sources).
+Snail extract (or, um, mucus) is chock full of skin-loving ingredients, like hyaluronic acid, enzymes and copper peptides, all of which are great for the skin and commonly used in beauty products (albeit usually from other sources) and skincare.
 These elements help protect the snail from damage, dryness and UV rays and they can do the same for our skin!
-Further, snail extract (snail mucus) helps stimulate the formation of collagen and elastin, so ranks really highly in anti-aging products.
-In some spas in Asia, snails crawling on your face are actually a featured part of the treatment… A few of my favorites are Missha Super Aqua Cell Renew Snail Cream and Missha’s Black Charcoal and Snail Sheet Mask (which I am still trying to find stateside so will post that link soon).
+Further, snail extract (snail mucus) helps stimulate the formation of collagen and elastin, so ranks really highly in skincare anti-aging products.
+In some spas in Asia, snails crawling on your face are actually a featured part of the treatment… No comment.
+A few of my favorites are Missha Super Aqua Cell Renew Snail Cream and Missha’s Black Charcoal and Snail Sheet Mask (which I am still trying to find stateside so will post that link soon).

-I first encountered this in New Zealand, which has more sheep than people.
+I first encountered placenta (from sheep!) in New Zealand, which has more sheep than people.
 By a huge margin (~30 million sheep versus ~5 million people).
 So, as one can imagine, they’ve discovered a LOT of uses for sheep and sheep byproducts.
 Since shaving the sheep for wool and squeezing the milk out of it aren’t enough, let’s grab its placenta too.
 Placenta is very popular as an effective beauty ingredient because it supports skin elasticity and healthy cell growth.
 Benefits include enhancing cell turnover and renewal of skin, adding strength to hair. and reducing redness of rosacea.
 I’ll admit….
-I did actually try some placenta-based products during my trip to New Zealand and was not impressed.
+I did actually try some placenta-based skincare products during my trip to New Zealand and was not impressed.
 However, I’ll try again next time and will hopefully have some better recommendations for all of you just chomping at the bit to try placenta in your skin cream.
 I have a good feeling about next time…after all, I have a lot more wrinkles than I did 8 years ago during my visit. 🙁